tohfaakib/QTSBooksAPI/README.md

 done
 ```
 - Expect 200s first, then 429 once the limit is hit.
-- Expect 200s first, then 429 once the limit is hit.

 ### Endpoints
 - `GET /books` — query by category, rating, price range, search term.